jasp-stats/jasp-desktop/Resources/Help/preferences/PrefsAdvanced.md

 The logs might help us give insight in the nature of your problem.
 Note that you might need to restart JASP for the logging process to start.
 The number in the input field "Max logfiles to keep" defines how many logfiles will be kept at maximum to conserve diskspace.
 Any extra, older, logfiles will be removed.
 The files can be viewed by pressing "Show logs".

+## Engine options
+JASP uses R in the background to run all the analyses.
+Here you can change how many JASP is allowed to start at the most.
+When deciding how many maximum engines you might want it is helpful to keep in mind that right now each module is ran by only a single engine at the moment.
+So having 10 analyses from the ANOVA module will not go any faster by allowing maximally 10 engines.
+While running 10 analyses from 10 modules will go *way* faster.

+### Sandbox
+On Windows you will also see the "Sandbox engine" checkbox.
+When enabled this will isolate the engine process in such a way that none of the code we run in R is able to do anything with the rest of your system.
+No networking nor access to files on the system.
+This is good, because we rely on a lot of opensource third party R packages from CRAN and Github.
+And while we have not heard of any supplychain attacks via the R package ecosystem we think it is better to avoid such problems as much as possible.

+When developing R modules (and thus enabling "Developer mode") this will be disabled by default because otherwise the engine won't be able to load your development module.

+On macOs the operating system already implements at least a file access sandbox for applications and will ask for permission before accessing files outside it's "JASP.app".

+The same goes for the flatpak distribution of JASP on Linux, which in essence is a sandbox, which mediates access through file dialogs and the like.
+Here however we ask for home-directory read-access so that we can get normal user readable paths to recent files.
+This is entirely disableable by changing JASP's configuration per `flatpak override org.jaspstats.JASP --nofilesystem=~`.

+### Show engines
+This opens a window the developers use to keep an eye on what each engine is up top.
+It could be interesting to see what engines are busy and with what, although the level isn't very detailed.
+It does however give you the option to manually kill and engine by right-clicking it.
+This can be helpful if it stopped responding during some particularly heavy yet unnecessary calculation.